MrSinho/MrSinho.github.io/docs/Gaia_Archive_Tools/library_walkthrough.md

 -a----        13/01/2022     17:37           1485 download_catalogues.py
 -a----        15/01/2022     22:49              8 requirements.txt
 ```
-To download the original `.csv` files directly from the Gaia Servers:
+To download the original CSV files directly from the Gaia Servers:
 ```bash
 python download_catalogues.py 0 #Download only file 0
 python download_catalogues.py 0 4999 #Download all the files in the given range
 ```

-If you want to convert the `.csv` files in a binary format, do:
+If you want to convert the CSV files in a binary format, do:
 ```bash
 python convert_catalogues.py 0 #Convert only file 0
 python convert_catalogues.py 0 4999 #Convert all the files in the given range
 ```

-In case you need to compress the binaries in a `.rar` file:
+In case you need to compress the binaries in a RAR file:
 ```bash
 python compress_catalogues.py 0 #Compress only file 0
 python compress_catalogues.py 0 4999 #Compress all the files in the given range